mikenguyenx/5_financial_planner/README.md

 Libraries:
-- `Pandas` - A Python library that is used for data manipulation, analysis, and visualization.
+- `pandas` - A Python library that is used for data manipulation, analysis, and visualization.
+- `os` - A Python standard utility module which provides functions for interacting with the computer's operating system.
+- `requests` - A Python library helps you access data via APIs
+- `json` - A Python library puts the response (that is, data) from an API into human-readable format.
+- `dotenv` -
+- `alpaca_trade_api` -
+- `MCForecastTools` -
-- `Pathlib` - A Python module that provides an object-oriented interace to working with files & directories.
+- `warnings` - A Python library that provides a way to handle warning messages that may occur during the execution of a program.
-- `Matplotlib` - A Python for creating static, animated, and interactive visualizations in Python.
+- `matplotlib` - A Python for creating static, animated, and interactive visualizations in Python.
 It provides a wide variety of customizable visualizations, including line plots, scatter plots, bar plots, histograms, heatmaps, and more.
-- `OS` - Python standard utility module which provides functions for interacting with the computer's operating system.
-- `Requests` - Python library helps you access data via APIs
-- `JSON` - Python library puts the response (that is, data) from an API into human-readable format.

 Operating System(s):  Any operating system that supports Python, including Windows & macOS.